Newsletters

 Is PRP safe?

-You may experience some soreness, redness, or swelling at the injections sites, but these side effects are generally short-lived.
+You may experience some soreness, redness, or swelling at the injection sites, but these side effects are generally short-lived.

 The bottom line is that there are far more rewards than risks with PRP therapy.
 If you'd like to see whether PRP therapy can play a role in resolving your musculoskeletal health issues, contact our office in Sun City, Arizona, to set up a consultation.
 Just call us or use the tool to book online right now.